 If there is a divorce petition filed, then a judge cannot divide assets and debts while there is a pending bankruptcy.
 You need to immediately notify the court handling the divorce and bankruptcy of the other proceedings happening.
 You also need to be consulting with an attorney on how to handle...Read more »

 If neither party shows up, the case won't be heard.
 Depending on the judge and the jurisdiction, it will likely either be passed to another court date, or dismissed for a failure to prosecute.
-If you are purposely refusing to show up so you won't become divorced, you can always show up and let...Read more »
+If you are purposely refusing to show up so you won't become divorced, you can always show up...Read more »

 You both have equal rights to the children; so the children may move to the UK with you, but she can also submit a court action to have them returned if she disagrees.
 Talk to an attorney in the jurisdiction where your family lives to discuss your options.